A stochastic first-order trust-region method with inexact restoration for finite-sum minimization: The Algorithm

 whose solution is

 As in standard trust-region methods, we distinguish between successful and unsuccessful iterations.
 However, we do not employ here the classical acceptance condition, but a more elaborate one that involves the merit function \eqref{merit}.

-The proposed method is sketched in Algorithm \ref{IRTR_algo}.
+{The proposed method is sketched in Algorithm \ref{IRTR_algo} and its steps are now discussed.} At a generic iteration $k$, we have at hand the outcome of the previous iteration: {the iterate} $x_k$, the sample sizes $ \Nk $ and $\widetilde{N}_{k}$, the penalty parameter $ \t_k $, the flag {\tt iflag}.
+If {\tt iflag=succ} the previous iteration was successful, i.e., $x_{k}=x_{k-1}+p_{k-1}$, if {\tt iflag=unsucc} the previous iteration was unsuccessful, i.e., $x_k=x_{k-1}$.